ipld/edelweiss/doc/slides/user-milestone1-slides.md

 Programmatically:
 - Code-generated as a Go `struct` with one pointer field per case

 ---
+# Inductive ≠ Union

+Note that inductive and union types are fundamentally different:
+- Both types constitute cases that have a name and a value
+- Inductive cases are distinguished by their names
+- Union cases are distinguished by their values

+---
 # Enumeration = Union + Singleton